 The methods below may not apply for all clients.
-For example, the methods would not be available to ascertain the identity of a client outside Canada who is conducting a transaction with you, but has no Canadian credit history, no access to a Canadian guarantor and no deposit account with a financial entity.
+For example, the methods would not be available to ascertain the identity of a client outside Canada on behalf of whom you are buying real property, but has no Canadian credit history, no access to a Canadian guarantor and no deposit account with a financial entity.
 In this case, ascertaining the identity of the client using an identification document may necessitate the use of an agent or mandatary, as explained above.